Analysis | How Europe Is Rewriting the Rules for Digital Media

-If you like watching videos on YouTube or reading news posted on Facebook -- and you happen to live in Europe -- your online experience could be in for big changes starting this year.
-The European Union is overhauling its copyright rules for the internet age to ensure fair compensation for artists and publishers.
-While content creators welcome the effort as overdue and well-intentioned, the law could unleash a host of unintended consequences.
+If you like watching videos on YouTube or reading news posted on Facebook -- and you happen to live in Europe -- your online experience is in for some changes starting this year.
+The European Union agreed on Feb.
+13 to overhaul its copyright rules for the internet age to ensure fair compensation for artists and publishers.
+While content creators welcome the effort as overdue and well-intentioned, the law has sparked controversy and could unleash a host of unintended consequences.

 1. Why is Europe looking at copyrights?

 The new European Copyright Directive aims to create more opportunities to use copyrighted material for purposes of education, research and cultural heritage.
-But there are two provisions of the law that have sparked controversy and intense lobbying on all sides.
-The first is Article 11, which grants publishers legal rights to squeeze money from news aggregators and other platforms for displaying small fragments of their articles on their sites.
-The other is Article 13, which would require platforms such as YouTube and Vivendi SA’s Dailymotion to actively prevent copyrighted content, like songs or video clips, from appearing on their sites if rights holders don’t grant them a license.
+But there are two provisions of the law that provoked intense lobbying on all sides.
+The first is Article 11, which grants publishers legal rights to squeeze money from news aggregators and other platforms for displaying small fragments of text on their sites.
+The other is Article 13, which would require platforms such as YouTube and Vivendi SA’s Dailymotion to do everything in their power to prevent copyrighted content, like songs or video clips, from appearing on their sites if rights holders don’t grant them a license.

-Free-speech activists say that rules similar to Article 11 introduced in Germany and Spain in 2013 and 2014, respectively, failed to lift the fortunes of publishers and may have suppressed the choice of digital media available to the public.
+Free-speech activists say that rules similar to Article 11 introduced in Germany and Spain in 2013 and 2014, respectively, failed to lift the fortunes of publishers and may have limited the choice of digital media available to the public.
 Google News pulled out of Spain entirely rather than pay for content.
 In Germany, Google still hasn’t paid any money to publishers based on the law and has been locked in a legal battle with them since 2014.
-Meanwhile, smaller publishers worry that if they can’t waive their right to compensation under Article 11, they could lose important referral traffic, given that Google and Facebook Inc. would likely only take up licenses with larger publishers.
+Under the new EU rules, publishers -- who often get significant internet traffic from search and social -- are allowed to waive their rights and let platforms use part of their content for free.

 4. What about the uploading provision?